timothee-chauvin/eyeballvul/README.md

 ```python
 >>> total_size = sum(get_revision(commit).size for commit in commit_subset)
 ```

-The [eyeballvul paper](https://arxiv.org/abs/2407.08708) filtered out all revisions above 600kB, then used the 328 revisions having at least one vulnerability past the earliest knowledge cutoff of the models considered (2023-09-01), and the 700 first other revisions (sorted by commit hash).

 ### Where is the data?
 The data is kept in the [eyeballvul_data](https://github.com/timothee-chauvin/eyeballvul_data) repository.
 It is downloaded into `~/.cache/eyeballvul` when you run: